ahdinosaur/read-audio/README.md

 # read-audio

-#### stability: experimental

-read audio as a stream of typed ndarrays.
+use SoX to read audio samples as a stream of typed ndarrays of floats between -1.0 and 1.0.

-currently uses SoX.
+**stability: unstable.**

 ## install